-A Master Administrator can configure and enable SSO for themselves or for other users.
-In the process of setting up SSO, we recommend that the Master Administrator create an SSO Admin – a dedicated user who has permission to access the SSO configuration.
-SSO is never enabled for the SSO Admin meaning this user can always sign in to the account with Keepit credentials.
-This will ensure that the Master Administrator and other users will not get locked out of their account in case SSO is configured incorrectly or an SSO certificate expires.
-For a step-by-step guide, see: Create an SSO Admin role
+As a Master Admin, you can configure and enable Single Sign-On (SSO) for yourself and for other sub-users.
+In the process of setting up SSO, we recommend creating an SSO Admin.
+This dedicated user has permission to access the SSO configuration but does not have SSO enabled, allowing them to sign in with Keepit credentials.
+This will ensure that the Master Admin and other users will not get locked out of their account in case SSO is configured incorrectly or an SSO certificate expires.
+For a step-by-step guide, see the article How to create an SSO Admin role.

-Before you configure SSO in Keepit, you must configure SSO with your identity provider.
+Before you configure SSO in the Keepit platform, you must set up SSO with your identity provider.